-In 2016 and 2017, the Marin Healthcare District will fund Marin General Hospital for mental health services.
+In 2018, the Marin Healthcare District will fund Marin General Hospital in support of the Behavioral Health program.
 No other Community Health Grants will be awarded at this time.

 The purposes of Marin Healthcare District include the promotion of actions to provide healthcare services in the community.
 The District is not a grants agency, but may make selected grants for qualifying health care programs as funds are available for such purposes.